What's The Idea Behind “If You Love Something, Set it Free?”

 - Try replacing them with something else.
 Of course, healthily do this.
 If you just got out of a bad relationship, a rebound can make both parties miserable.

-A counselor can teach you valuable skills in other parts of your relationships as well, such as teaching you how to communicate better.
-Many relationships fail because of miscommunication, and a therapist can tell you what you're doing wrong and how to improve it.
+A counselor can teach you valuable skills in other parts of your relationships, such as teaching you how to communicate better.
+Many relationships fail because of miscommunication, and a therapist can tell you what you're doing wrong and improve it.

 Finally, a therapist can tell you what comes next after letting someone go.
 It's hard to let someone go and not feel at least some feelings about it.
-Thankfully, the therapist is there to tell you how to move on, and learn how not to let it get in your way, but also rejoice if that person returns to you.
+Thankfully, the therapist is there to tell you how to move on, learn how not to let it get in your way, and rejoice if that person returns to you.

 If you're dealing with someone who doesn't like you, they don't have an obligation to like you, and you don't deserve the stress of trying to make them like you.
 By letting things go, you may be satisfying both parties.

 “Sarah has been comforting to me through a very difficult transition .
 She has helped me to regain confidence and listen to my intuition.
 She is a great listener and has encouraged me to rediscover and use my voice.”

 "My experience with Priscilla has been immensely helpful in better understanding myself and providing me with the tools to see my life and relationships with more clarity and compassion."